 What the Federal Reserve Chairman Does

-Although it is the FOMC committee that sets and executes monetary policy, the Chairman has traditionally taken an active leadership role.
-Since the Chairman has four-year terms, he is expected to be more independent than an elected official who answers to voters.
-That allows the Fed to take a long-term view, and not react to short-term political pressure.
-That's because the Fed's tools, such as the Fed funds rate, act slowly over six months.
-The U.S. economy is like a large ship - it needs gradual direction.
-Stop-go monetary policy causes uncertainty, which was caused the 1970s stagflation.
+Although the Federal Open Market Committee sets and executes monetary policy, the Chairman has traditionally taken an active leadership role.
+The Chairman is appointed by the President and confirmed by the Senate and is expected to be more independent than an elected official who answers to voters.
+That allows the Fed to take a long-term view and not react to short-term political pressure.
+The Fed's tools, such as the fed funds rate, act slowly over six months.
+The U.S. economy is like a large ship; it needs gradual direction.

 Bernanke and the 2008 Financial Crisis

 Under Bernanke, the Federal Reserve made very creative use of its tools.
-Prior Chairmen used only the Fed funds rate.
+Prior Chairmen used only the fed funds rate.
 They raised it to stem inflation or lowering it to prevent a recession.
-Between September 2007-December 2008, Bernanke decisively lowered the rate ten times, from 5.25% to 0%.
+Between September 2007 and December 2008, Bernanke decisively lowered the rate 10 times, from 5.25% to 0%.
 But this wasn't enough to restore liquidity to banks panicked by defaulting subprime mortgages.
-These loans had been repackaged and sold them in mortgage-backed securities that were so complicated that no one understood who had the bad debt.
+These loans had been repackaged and sold in mortgage-backed securities that were so complicated that no one understood who had bad debt.

 When this wasn't enough, Bernanke created the Term Auction Facility in December 2007.
 The TAF lent billions to banks, taking on bad debt as collateral.
 The TAF was meant to be temporary until the banks marked down the bad debt and started lending to each other again.
-When this didn't happen, the TAF grew larger, reaching a peak of $1 trillion by June 2008.
+When this didn't happen, the TAF grew larger, reaching a total of $3.8 trillion by the end of the program.

 In April 2008, the Fed held its first emergency weekend meeting in 30 years to guarantee Bear Stearns' bad loans so JP Morgan would buy it.
 That prevented a default on $10 trillion in Bear Stearns' holdings, and the banking community relaxed for a few months.
-By Q2 2008, the economy was growing, and many thought the disaster was averted.
+By the second quarter of 2008, the economy was growing.
+Many thought the disaster was averted.

 In September 2008, the world's largest insurance company, AIG, announced it was going bankrupt.
 AIG insured trillions of dollars of mortgages throughout the world.
 If it fell, it would have disrupted every bank, hedge fund, and pension fund that had mortgage-backed securities as an asset.
-Bernanke said that AIG's bailout made him angrier than anything else in the recession.
-AIG took risks with unregulated products, like credit default swaps, while using cash from people's insurance policies.
+The Fed, under Bernanke's leadership, agreed to bail out AIG.

 Many legislators and economists criticized "Helicopter Ben" for injecting untold trillions into the economy, potentially triggering inflation, and expanding the debt.
 Others fault him for not predicting the recession in time.
-He was criticized for hiding the identities of banks who received up to $2 trillion in TAF loans.
-Former Representative Ron Paul, R.TX, and others called for a Fed audit to reveal the names of these banks.
+He was criticized for hiding the identities of banks who received TAF loans.
+Former Representative Ron Paul, R-TX, and others called for a Fed audit to reveal the names of these banks.
 For these reasons, some legislators opposed his reappointment as Federal Reserve Chairman for a second term in January 2010.
 President Obama easily reappointed him.

 Bernanke After the Fed

 Bernanke joined the Brookings Institute as a Distinguished Fellow in Residence on February 3, 2014.
-He will advise the Hutchins Center on Fiscal and Monetary Policy to better educate the public on fiscal and monetary policy.
+He advises the Hutchins Center on Fiscal and Monetary Policy to better educate the public on fiscal and monetary policy.
 He will also suggest ways to improve the effectiveness of those policies.
-Bernanke wrote a book about his tenure entitled The Courage to Act.